 What I did first was to stop responding and reacting immediately when asked for an opinion, suggestion or advice, either by my colleagues or my friends and family.
 And here’s why: I wanted to take that one minute just to reflect on things and try to see the bigger and brighter picture.
 I also tried looking at things from various angles, through other people’s eyes, not only from my own corner.

-Next, I started avoiding bad news, on TV, the Internet, I cleaned my news feed on Facebook and scrolled past all the negative stuff.
+Next, I started avoiding bad news on TV or the Internet and I cleaned my news feed on Facebook and scrolled past all the negative stuff.
 I realized I am the one choosing what I want to see, so I chose to see only the good stuff, the pretty pictures, songs that make me dance.

 Where I am now